-ED: You say you cover the “nexus of business and society?”
+ED: You say you cover the “intersection of business and international affairs?”
 What the **** is that?

 ED: I think you made this beat up.